How to Describe Your Daily Routine in German: 10 Must-know Verbs

 As you’ll notice between these two examples, mich (me) changes to mir in the dative case, and dich (you) changes to dir in the dative case.
 The other reflexive pronouns are pretty much the same, except that the body part is the extra component in there.

-The similar case of deciding between the accusative and dative cases occurs with verbs that include a piece of clothing.
+A similar case of deciding between the accusative and dative cases occurs with verbs that include a piece of clothing.

 When there’s a piece of clothing included for verbs like sich anziehen (to dress), it becomes dative, as the piece of clothing acts as an indirect object.
 So “I wear a dress” becomes “Ich ziehe mir ein Kleid an.”